-Solid strip flooring timber is just as the name suggests, 100% solid timber That can be laid over stumps, existing chipboard/plywood floor or over concrete.
-It is a classical, practical long-term investment for your home as this type of flooring can last a lifetime if maintained correctly.
+Solid strip flooring timber is just as the name suggests, 100% solid timber That can be laid over stumps, existing chipboard/plywood floor or concrete.
+It is a classical, practical long-term investment for your home as this flooring can last a lifetime if maintained correctly.

 WHAT TO CONSIDER WHEN CHOOSING A SOLID TIMBER FLOOR?

-Various factors should be considered when choosing the right timber for you as different factors will ultimately affect the look and durability of the floor.
+Various factors should be considered when choosing suitable timber for you as different factors will ultimately affect the look and durability of the floor.

-Different timbers have different Hardness ratings (Janka rating measured out of 14 which is the hardest) which means that the timbers impact resistance will vary considerably from one species to another and therefore will take the dropping of objects and wear and tear differently.
-Often this sort of information is not explained to the customer when purchasing a new floor yet it is an important factor to take into account.
+Different timbers have different Hardness ratings (Janka rating measured out of 14, which is the hardest), which means that the timber’s impact resistance will vary considerably from one species to another and, therefore, will take the dropping of objects and wear and tear differently.
+Often this sort of information is not explained to the customer when purchasing a new floor, yet it is an essential factor to take into account.

 The type of finish that will be applied to the floor will also alter the look and colour of the floor.
-Is it a solvent-based or water-based finish, gloss or matt these products react and alter their colour differently when exposed to UV light so will affect not just the way the floor looks like when installed but how it will look like in 2-3 years after installation?
+Is it a solvent-based or water-based finish, gloss or matt these products react and alter their colour differently when exposed to UV light, so it will affect not just the way the floor looks when installed but how it will look in 2-3 years after installation.

-Talk to our Knowledgeable Customer Service Manager who can help guide you to find the right flooring type for your needs and lifestyle.
+Talk to our Knowledgeable Customer Service Manager, who can help you find the right flooring type for your needs and lifestyle.

 Pricing varies considerably from one species to another, the grade and width of the timber also impacts the price as it is more expensive to produce wider boards with A wider board will give a less busy look due to being fewer joints in the floor and a